Wood-decay fungus: Wood preservation

 A wide selection of timber preservation has been developed to give the wood an improved durability and to protect it from decay.
 The wood can be treated according to the purpose (biological protection, e.g. fungi, insects, marine organisms) and the environment (interior, exterior, above ground, in ground, in water) of its use.
 Timber preservatives include chromated copper arsenate (CCA), alkaline copper quaternary (ACQ), copper azole (CuAz), borates, sodium and potassium silicate, oil-based preservatives, such as creosote and pentachlorophenol, light organic solvent preservatives (LOSP), propiconazole-tebuconazole-imidacloprid, epoxy resins, wood acetylation, natural or biological preservation, such as treatment with heat (thermally modified wood), mud, tung oil, impregnation using biopolymers from agricultural waste (biological modified timber), covering wood with copper sheathes, etc. Treatment of timber with natural extractives derived from rot-resistant trees, such as hinokitiol, tannins, and tree extracts, is another promising environmentally-friendly wood preservation method.
 The more permeable is the wood, the easier is it to treat.
 According to the EN 350:2016 standards, the treatability of woods can be categorized in four levels: (1) easy to treat; (2) moderately easy to treat; (3) difficult to treat; and (4) extremely difficult to treat.

 Safety

-Over the years a lot of concerns have arisen regarding the arsenic and chromium contents of the CCA.
+Over the years a lot of concerns have arisen regarding the arsenic and chromium contents of CCA.
 In 1986, the U.S. Environmental Protection Agency (EPA) recognized arsenic as a human carcinogen.
 Water contamination with arsenic and its compounds is a serious public health issue, and their release to the environment and soil pollution is another environmental problem.
 Different regulatory interventions have been undertaken worldwide to restrict their use in the wood industry, especially in timber for residential use.
 By the end of 2003, the U.S EPA and the wood industry agreed to discontinue the use of CCA in treating timber for residential use.
 Its use is also prohibited in Canada, Australia, and the European Union.